 Who Can Petition to Remove a Guardian

-Arizona does not limit the right to petition for removal to family members.
-Any person interested in the welfare of the ward can ask the court to remove a guardian.
-The standard is clear: removal must be in the best interests of the ward.
+Arizona does not limit the right to ask for removal to family members.
+Any person who cares about the ward's welfare can ask the court to remove a guardian.
+The standard is clear: removal must serve the ward's best interests.

 Any person interested in the welfare of a ward or the ward, if fourteen or more years of age, may petition for removal of a guardian on the ground that removal would be in the best interests of the ward, or for any other order that is in the best interest of the ward.

-A.R.S. § 14-5212(A)The ward can also petition on their own behalf if they are fourteen or older.
-A removal petition can include a request for a successor guardian, but that is not required.
-The court can address the successor appointment separately.
+A.R.S. § 14-5212(A)The ward can also file on their own if they are fourteen or older.
+A removal petition can include a request for a new guardian.
+However, that request is not required.

 The Court's Authority After a Hearing